Johnny McWilliams

-Johnny E. McWilliams (born December 14, 1972) is a former American football tight end.
+Johnny E. McWilliams (born December 14, 1972) is an American former professional football tight end.

-Early years
+Early life

 McWilliams prepped at Pomona High School.

 College career

 McWilliams played college football at the University of Southern California.

 Professional career

-McWilliams was selected with the 64th pick of the 3rd round of the 1996 NFL Draft by the Arizona Cardinals where he played until 1999.
+McWilliams was selected with the 64th pick of the third round of the 1996 NFL draft by the Arizona Cardinals where he played until 1999.
 In 2000, he played for the Minnesota Vikings.